4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

         <br><br>
         The ambience though, was good – very suitable for dates — if not for the tables being so tightly packed that I could hear every awkward attempt at flirting from the couple next to us on what is clearly their first date.
 The choice of topics the guy chose was certainly unconventional but entertaining.
 My partner agreed, though that didn’t stop her from kicking me under the table every time I accidentally giggled.
         <br><br>
-        The only thing I ordered differently was a prawn risotto.
+        The only thing I ordered differently was a <b>prawn risotto</b>.
 We ordered quite a bit, typical of my gluttonous self, and I devoured most of it.
 What followed were hours of bloating, but nothing particularly alarming for someone who is a slave to his own tongue.
 Aside from some fatigue, the night passed peacefully.
         <br><br>
         The next day, the bloating didn’t subside.
 I chalked it to a combination of stress, lack of exercise, and disgusting amount of food in one sitting.
 So, I decided to run a half marathon.
 Best timing yet: 5:10 pace for 21km on a damned treadmill (yes, a treadmill so I could watch a lecture, ironically titled <b><em>Death, Suffering, and Illness</em></b>).
     </span>